ashishahujaa450/admin-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

+## Follow these steps to run this project

+1. download the above zip file by clicking on 'Download Zip'
+2. extract the application on your local machine
+3. open terimal or cmd in the project folder & run command `ng install` & wait for dependencies to be installed
+4. Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.